 Open Minds and Optimism: Keys to Solving the Climate Crisis

-In October, the the world’s leading climate scientists released the most urgent warning on climate change to date.
+In February 2022, the world’s leading climate scientists released the most urgent warning on climate change to date.
 The report, released by the UN Intergovernmental Panel on Climate Change (IPCC), describes the implications of our current warming trajectory, including dire food shortages, large-scale human migration and crises like increasingly extreme weather events, which many of us have experienced first-hand.
-In November, the US published its 4th National Climate Assessment forecasting “growing challenges to human health and safety, quality of life, and the rate of economic growth” linked to the changing climate.
+In 2018, the U.S. published its 4th National Climate Assessment forecasting “growing challenges to human health and safety, quality of life, and the rate of economic growth” linked to the changing climate.
+The 5th National Climate Assessment is now being written, and we expect the results will be dire.

 These reports are frightening, but they must not be paralyzing.
 Rising to the challenge of climate change, never more urgent, is still within humanity’s reach.
-In fact, “beyond the doom and gloom talk of climate change and global warming, humanity is already successfully working on solving the problem,” said Optimist Daily Editor-in-Chief Jurriaan Kamp, in the article selected for this week’s view as the most important of 2018.
+In fact, as The Optimist Daily team wants to argue, beyond the doom and gloom talk of climate change and global warming, humanity is already successfully working on solving the problem.

 Solutions include transitioning off fossil fuels as quickly as possible, reducing food waste, eating more plant-based foods and less red meat, capturing carbon with new technologies, and figuring out how to capture other dangerous greenhouse gasses.
 For example, it is possible to capture substantial amounts of methane with coffee grounds—the waste from the cup of coffee you drink.
 In a paper published in Nanotechnology, researchers report that heating coffee grounds with potassium hydroxide creates a material that can store methane.